EARTH-TONED BEET AND CARROT SOUP

 - Pre‑Roast The Vegetables: Preheat the oven to 200 °C (400 °F).
 Spread the cubed beetroot and carrot on a parchment-lined tray.
 Roast for 25 to 30 minutes until tender and lightly caramelised.

 - Sauté Briefly: In a small saucepan, heat the olive oil over medium heat.
-Add the roasted vegetables and cook for 1 to 2 minutes, stirring it, to deepen their natural sweetness.
+Add the roasted vegetables and cook for 1 to 2 minutes, stirring them, to deepen their natural sweetness.

 - Add Broth And Simmer: Pour in the vegetable broth and bring to a gentle simmer.
 Cook uncovered for 5 to 6 minutes to allow the flavours to meld.